amorphid/container_demo/WALKTHROUGH.md

 As of 2018-02-06, it looks like the Edge version of Docker CE work on Unbuntu 17.10 (Artful Aardvark), so let's create a initialize a Vagrant box using that.

     $ vagrant init ubuntu/artful64

+Just in case, you'll want to ensure the primary file system uses up all available space on the primary partition.
+To do that, add `resize2fs /dev/sda1` to the Vagrantfile's provisioning script.

+    Vagrant.configure("2") do |config|
+      config.vm.provision "shell", inline: <<-SHELL
+        # expand's root file system to size of root partition
+        /vagrant/host/bin/ubuntu_artful64_expand_file_system
+      SHELL
+    end

+Finally, start the VM.

     $ vagrant up

 # Set up a synced folder between host & guest